microsoft/kiota-java/README.md

 The Kiota Java Libraries for Java are:

 - [abstractions] Defining the basic constructs Kiota projects need once an SDK has been generated from an OpenAPI definition
 - [authentication/azure] Implementing Azure authentication mechanisms
 - [http/okHttp] Implementing a default OkHttp client
 - [serialization/form] Implementing default serialization for forms
 - [serialization/json] Implementing default serialization for json
 - [serialization/text] Implementing default serialization for text
+- [serialization/multipart] Implementing default serialization for multipart

 Read more about Kiota [here](https://github.com/microsoft/kiota/blob/main/README.md).